EPSRC Executive Chair Professor Dame Lynn Gladden has been appointed as the new chair of the Queen Elizabeth Prize for Engineering judging panel.

 She has used them in engineering research to gain a greater understanding of the physical and chemical phenomena that determine the performance of chemical processes and their resulting products.

-Lord Browne of Madingley, Chairman of the Queen Elizabeth Prize for Engineering Foundation, said:
+Lord Browne of Madingley, Chair of the Queen Elizabeth Prize for Engineering Foundation, said:

 I am delighted that Dame Lynn has accepted our invitation to lead the Queen Elizabeth Prize for Engineering judging panel as we embark on an exciting new phase for the Prize.